Belén Esteban: Early fame

 She rose to prominence as a celebrity in 1999 when she ended her relationship with popular bullfighter Jesulín de Ubrique, with whom she has a daughter, Andrea Janeiro Esteban.
 She began her television career on the Spanish channel Antena 3.
 In 2004 she followed TV presenter Ana Rosa Quintana to Telecinco.

 Sálvame

-In 2009 Esteban left El programa de Ana Rosa to participate in a new Telecinco show called Sálvame.
-Although the show has changed its format over the years, as of 2022, it continues to feature Esteban.
+In 2009 Esteban left El programa de Ana Rosa to participate in a new Telecinco show called Sálvame which ran until 2023 (the show had a brief after-life on Netflix).

-Sálvame, which is mainly a talk show about the private lives of celebrities, has attracted a large audience.
-The celebrities discussed include the show's panelists, or colaboradores to use the Spanish term, and thus the show has a self-referential (and arguably post-modern) aspect.
+Sálvame was mainly a talk show about the private lives of celebrities.
+The celebrities discussed include the show's panelists, or colaboradores to use the Spanish term, and thus the show had a self-referential (and arguably post-modern) aspect.
 The intrusive nature of some material has attracted criticism.
 One complaint regarded the coverage of Esteban's own daughter Andrea, a minor at the time, who had been discussed in the context of custody issues and her culinary preferences.
 The matter was addressed by the "defensor del menor", a children's ombudsman, who recommended less coverage of Andrea.